BSData/bsdata/README.md

     * Select the `local` Maven profile.
     * Right-click the project -> Run Maven -> appengine:run.
     * Go to http://localhost:8080 to see the app.
+    * (The local server is provided as part of the Cloud SDK)
 8. Deploy the project to your App Engine development environment (`appengine:deploy` Maven goal).
     * Select the `dev` Maven profile.
     * Right-click the project -> Run Maven -> appengine:deploy.
     * Go to http://YOUR_APP_ENGINE_DEV_PROJECT_NAME.appspot.com to see the app.
     * Take a look at the Google Cloud Console (https://console.cloud.google.com)

+### A Quick Tour ###

+* `pom.xml` in the project directory contains Maven configuration.
+    * General app properties, such as name, version, Java version etc.
+    * **Build profiles** which determine app configuration for specific environments.
+        * `local` for running on the local server
+        * `dev` for deploying on your App Engine development environment
+        * `test` and `prod` are for the main BSData test and live App Engine environments.
+You will only be able to use these if authorised.
+    * Dependencies - the specific versions of libraries required by the app.
+        * Maven will handle downloading and providing the libraries when building and deploying the app.
+* `<project directory>/src/main/resources/` folder contains configuration files for each Maven profile
+    * `.../java/` files are general config used by the java app and are copied into the `WEB-INF/classes/` folder upon build/deploy.
+    * `.../webapp/` files are used to configure the application server and are copied into the `WEB-INF` folder upon build/deploy.
+    * Tbere are folders inside each of the above corresponding to each Maven profile.
+* `<project directory>/src/main/webapp/` folder contains the web front end
+    * HTML and CSS
+    * `.../app/` folder contains the Angular Javascript app
+* `<project directory>/src/main/java/` folder contains the back end Java app
+    * `rest` package contains RESTful web services
+        * `BattleScribeDataRestConfig.java` configures the app and performs startup tasks
+    * `viewmodel` package contains model classes that are used to pass data between the web services and the Angular front end.
+        * These objects are converted to/from JSON to be sent/recieved in web requests.
+    * `model` package contains model classes used internally by the app.
+    * `dao` package contains "Data Access Object" classes used used to read/write to data sources.
+        * `GitHubDao.java` is used for communicating with GitHub.
+    * `repository` package contains classes for creating BattleScribe repository index (`.bsi`) files.